Imburse-Payments/imburse-payments.github.io/pages/guides/getting-started-setting-up-provider-configurations.md

 `POST /management/v1/reward-provider-configurations/tangocard`

 Different providers have different requirements.
-The provider specific API calls are all documented in our [Payment Provider Configurations](https://api-docs.imbursepayments.com/#898cf1d0-5846-4398-82aa-901094e172f9)
+The provider specific API calls are all documented in our [Provider Configurations](https://api-docs.imbursepayments.com/#898cf1d0-5846-4398-82aa-901094e172f9)

+For more information on managing `Provider Configurations`, see our [Provider Configurations API Reference](https://api-docs.imbursepayments.com/#898cf1d0-5846-4398-82aa-901094e172f9)